fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 That is, the reference key <i>user_id</i> has been created in the <i>notes</i> table, which refers to the <i>users</i> rows on the table.

-Now let's make a change to the insertion of a new note that the note is associated to the user.
-Before we make a proper implementation (where the join occurs using token to the user who is logged in), attach the note to the first user found in the database:
+Now let's make every insertion of a new note be associated to a user.
+Before we make a proper implementation (where the join occurs using the logged in users' token), hard code the note to be attached to the first user found in the database:

 ```js